 Evaluation of suspected myotonia should involve the exclusion of other more common pathologies that may present similarly, followed by confirmatory testing if negative.
 The patient will most commonly present with muscle hypertrophy, a positive family history, and muscle stiffness with repeated activity.
 The creatine kinase may be elevated.
 Abnormal thyroid function should be ruled out due to a similar presentation.
 Other etiologies, such as inflammatory or toxic myopathies, should be considered in the right clinical context.
 Testing for dystrophic and non-dystrophic myotonia will require a needle electromyogram (EMG) study, with long and short exercise testing.
 However, genetic testing is the gold standard and can identify over 130 mutations known to result in non-dystrophia myotonia.

-For a patient with suspected Hypokalemic or Hyperkalemic Period Paralysis, evaluation should include a laboratory test demonstrating high or low levels of potassium in the blood, along with the History & Physical Exam findings noted in that section above.
+For a patient with suspected hypokalemic or hyperkalemic period paralysis, evaluation should include a laboratory test demonstrating high or low levels of potassium in the blood, along with the history & physical rxam findings noted in that section above.
 The patient should first be evaluated for other more common causes of increased or decreased serum potassium.
 At a minimum, the patient should be evaluated for renal dysfunction, iatrogenic causes of hypo/hyperkalemia, gastrointestinal loss, and basic endocrine function.
-Confirmatory testing for the periodic paralyses also require needle electromyogram studies or genetic testing, with genetic testing as the gold standard.
+Confirmatory testing for the periodic paralyses also requires needle electromyogram studies or genetic testing, with genetic testing as the gold standard.

 Treatment / Management

 Treatment of myotonia resulting from the dystrophic and non-dystrophic myotonias is not well established.
-However, Mexiletine has been demonstrated to have efficacy in the relief of myotonia in both myotonic dystrophy type I and also in the non-dystrophic myotonias.
-The recommended dosage is 200mg three times daily, with an ECG evaluation of QT interval before administration.
+However, mexiletine has been demonstrated to have efficacy in the relief of myotonia in myotonic dystrophy type I and non-dystrophic myotonias.
+The recommended dosage is 200 mg three times daily, with an ECG evaluation of QT interval before administration.
 Other medications have been suggested for the treatment of myotonia, including imipramine, taurine, and clomipramine, but the evidence is too weak to recommend at this time.

-Treatment of patients with periodic paralysis should focus on the avoidance of known triggers and stabilization of serum potassium.
+Treatment of patients with periodic paralysis should focus on avoiding known triggers and stabilizing serum potassium.
 Patients should reduce stressful situations such as nightshift work, irregular meals, abnormal sleep-wake cycles, high-carbohydrate meals, and prolonged rest after exercise.
 In hyperkalemic periodic paralysis, patients should adhere to a diet low in potassium-rich foods and diuretic use.
 In hypokalemic periodic paralysis, patients should increase potassium intake by adhering to a diet rich in potassium-rich foods.
-If conservative management fails, both types of periodic paralysis can be treated with carbonic anhydrase inhibitors such as dichlorphenamide or acetazolamide, with dichlorphenamide as first-line due to fewer side-effects.
+If conservative management fails, both types of periodic paralysis can be treated with carbonic anhydrase inhibitors such as dichlorphenamide or acetazolamide, with dichlorphenamide as first-line due to fewer side effects.

 All myotonias can result in worsening or more significant myopathy over time, particularly the periodic paralyses.
 In addition, dystrophic myotonias can result in significant systemic symptoms, including cataracts, insulin resistance, facial dysmorphisms.
 Patients can also suffer iatrogenic harm, as most medications used to treat myotonia have significant side effect profiles.